-Our watching consists not in looking up into the sky -- "stargazing;" for those who study the Lord's Word to any purpose soon learn that "the day of the Lord so cometh as [like] a thief in the night," and that Its dawning cannot be discerned with the natural eye.
+Our watching consists not in looking up into the sky "stargazing;" for those who study the Lord's Word to any purpose soon learn that "the day of the Lord so cometh as [like] a thief in the night," and that its dawning cannot be discerned with the natural eye.
 If the Lord's people would discern anything by watching the sky with their natural eyes, could not the world discern the same thing?
-If the Second Advent of our Lord were to be an open, outward manifestation, would not the world know of it just as soon as the saints, 'the Watchers'?
-In such event it could not be true that the day of the Lord should come as a thief, as a snare, unawares, upon the world, while the Church would have foreknowledge thereof -- not to be left in darkness.
+If the Second Advent of our Lord were to be an open, outward manifestation, would not the world know of it as soon as the saints, the Watchers?
+In such event it could not be true that the day of the Lord should come as a thief, as a snare, unawares, upon the world, while the Church would have foreknowledge thereof-not to be left in darkness.

-We are to watch the signs of the times, in the light of the Lord's Word, our.
-Lamp.
-As the Apostle declares, "We have a more sure Word of prophecy, . . . as a light shining in a dark place, until the Day dawn."
+We are to watch the signs of the times, in the light of the Lord's Word.
+As the Apostle declares, "We have a more sure word of prophecy, . . . as a light shining in a dark place, until the Day dawn."

-Those who have taken heed to the landmarks, pointed out by the Lord through Daniel and Isaiah and Jeremiah, and all the holy Prophets, realize that we have come already a much longer, journey than was expected by the Church when first she started out; but we realize also from these landmarks that we have approached very close to the end of the journey, very near to the time when the great blessing, for which God's people have so long waited and prayed, is at hand.
-For instance, the Watchers have noted the Lord's testimony through the Prophet Daniel that "the time of the end" would be a period of time (more than a century), and that in this "time of the end" there would be a great increase of travel running to and fro throughout the earth, and a great increase of general intelligence, increased knowledge, as it is written, "In the time of the end many, shall run to and fro, and knowledge, shall be increased." -- Dan.
+Those who have taken heed to the landmarks, pointed out by the Lord through Daniel and Isaiah and Jeremiah, and all the holy Prophets, realize that we have come already a much longer journey than was expected by the Church when first she started out; but we realize also from these landmarks that we have approached very close to the end of the journey, very near to the time when the great blessing, for which God's people have so long waited and prayed, is at hand.
+For instance, the Watchers have noted the Lord's testimony through the Prophet Daniel that "the time of the end" would be a period of time (more than a century), and that in this "time of the end" there would be a great increase of travel, running to and fro throughout the earth, and a great increase of general intelligence, increased knowledge, as it is written, "In the time of the end many shall run to and fro, and knowledge shall be increased." - Dan.
 12:4.

-Those carefully watching see the lifting of the curtain of ignorance, and the letting in of the light, and that thus God is using mankind at the present time to make ready tin, a natural way the mechanical and other arrangements and conveniences which ultimately shall be such great blessings to the world, when the Sun of Righteousness shall arise with healing in His beams, and the Millennial Day shall be ushered, in, with all its multiplied blessings and mercies and opportunities -- "the times of restitution of all things, spoken by the mouth of all the holy prophets since the world began." -- Acts.
+Those carefully watching see the lifting of the curtain of ignorance, and the letting in of the light, making ready in a natural way for "the times of restitution of all things, spoken by the mouth of all the holy prophets since the world began." - Acts.
 3:21.